SpikeHD/AmazonMonitor/README.md

   ```sh
   cd "C:/Path/To/Bot/Folder"
   ```
-* Install the dependancies (you only have to do this once):
+* Install the dependencies (you only have to do this once):
   ```sh
   npm install
   ```